 77 High Street, the John Kimball house (1680)-Richard Kimball owned this lot in 1637.
 The property passed to John Kimball, and the present house dates from the time of his ownership.
 It belonged to the Lord family through the 19th century.

-6 South Main Street, the Shoreborne Wilson – Samuel Appleton house (1685, greatly altered)-This house was built by joiner Sherborne Wilson,.
-The house was purchased in 1702 by Col. Samuel Appleton, the eldest son of Major Samuel Appleton.
+6 South Main Street, the Shoreborne Wilson – Samuel Appleton house (1685)-Built by joiner Sherborne Wilson, the house was purchased in 1702 by Col. Samuel Appleton, the eldest son of Major Samuel Appleton.
 At the time it was still a two-room central chimney structure, and it is believed that Appleton expanded the building on the southeast side.
 The house is listed in the National Historic Register of Historic Places.

 39 – 41 High Street, the Daniel Lummus house (1686)-This house has elements dating to 1686 but was significantly rebuilt in 1746.
 Jonathan Lummus bequeathed to his son Daniel "a small piece of land out of my homestead adjoining to his homestead to make a convenient way to his barn." in 1728.